-For financial reporting purposes, the University is considered a special-purpose government engaged only in business-type activities and fiduciary activities, as defined by GASB Statements No. 35 and No. 84.
-Business-type activities are those that are financed in whole or in part by fees charged to external parties for goods or services.
-Accordingly, the University's business-type financial statements have been presented using the economic resources measurement focus and the accrual basis of accounting.
-Under the accrual basis, revenue is recognized when earned, and expenses are recorded when an obligation has been incurred.
-Fiduciary activities are those where the University controls assets not generated by its own activity, where the assets are for the benefit of others and the University does not have administrative involvement or direct fiancial involvement with the assets.
+For financial reporting purposes, the University is considered a special-purpose government engaged only in business-type activities.
+Accordingly, the University's financial statements have been presented using the economic resources measurement focus and the accrual basis of accounting.
+Under the accrual basis, revenues are recognized when earned, and expenses are recorded when an obligation has been incurred.
+All significant intra-entity transactions within the business-type activities have been eliminated.

+Fiduciary activities are those where the University control assets not generated by its own activity, where the assets are for the benefit of others, and the University does not have administrative involvement or direct financial involvement with the assets.
 Accordingly, the University's fiduciary financial statements have been presented using the economic resources measurement focus and the accrual basis of accounting.
-Under the accrual basis, additions are recognized when earned when an event has occurred which results in the University holding fiduciary resources and deductions are recognized when an event has occurred that compels the government to disburse fiduciary resources.
-All significant intra-entity transactions within the business-type have been eliminated.
+Under the accrual basis, additions are recognized when an event has occurred which results in the University holding fiduciary resources, and deductions are recognized when an event has occurred that compels the University to disburse fiduciary resources.